COMMUNITY

 for Civic Projects

 As part of our mission, the Worcester Garden Club supports and promotes civic plantings, conservation, horticulture, gardening, and education through awards to the community.
-In 2022-2023, six organizations were each granted funds to help achieve their goals and improve horticulture and conservation in Worcester County.
+In 2023-2024, five organizations were each granted funds to help achieve their goals and improve horticulture and conservation in Worcester County.

 Click here to read our Purposes and Application Guidelines.
 If you believe you are a good candidate, you may download and complete our grant application.